werf/werf/docs/pages/reference/deploy/watch_kubernetes_resources.md

     "dapp/watch": "true"
 ```

-Logs of pods will be printed for a job, until job terminated.
+Logs of pods will be printed for a job until job terminated.

 **NOTICE** For now logs watch is supported only for **Job** resource kind.

 ## Watch release status

-After helm release has been installed or updated dapp will watch all Deployments that existed in the chart.
+After helm, a release has been installed, or updated dapp will watch all Deployments that existed in the chart.

 **Status watch procedure** consists of: